kafka399/hat-trie/README.md

 # Hat Trie
-This project is intended to be a fully operational hat-trie.
-It is still _VERY_ much a work in progress.
+This project is intended to be a fully operational, standards compliant HAT-trie.
+It will eventually mirror the STL set interface, but for now, it is still _VERY_ much a work in progress.

 ## Working
+Here is a list of the major operations that are working:

 * ``insert(string)``
 * ``contains(string)``
+* ``find(string)``
+* forward iteraton and iterator dereferencing

 ## Usage

-Copy *array-hash.h*, *hat-trie-node.h*, and *hat-trie.h* into any
-directory and include *hat-trie.h* in your project.
-It is designed to be a drop-in replacement for an STL set, with a few changes.
+### Installation
+Copy all the headers into a directory in your PATH and include *hat-trie.h* in your project.
+Note: some of the headers require ``inttypes.h``, which isn't available by default on Windows platforms.
+You can find a compatible version of the header on Google.

 ### Declaration
-hat\_tries take two template parameters:
+hat\_trie objects take two template parameters:

 * size of the alphabet (defined as the set of possible characters)
-* ``indexof(char)`` function that indexes characters
+* ``indexof(char)`` function that indexes characters in the alphabet

 ``indexof()`` should return an integer in [0, ``alphabet_size``) that is unique for each character in the alphabet.